About LIM College

 Arts & Sciences

-Assistant Director of the Writing Center; Lecturer
+Interim Director of the Writing Center; Lecturer

 John Deming is a poet and journalist who has taught at LIM College since 2008.
 In addition to his duties as Assistant Director of the Writing Center, he is a full-time lecturer in the Arts & Sciences Department, where he teaches English Composition, Junior Writing Topics, and News Reporting & Writing.